-SET) ↓ ightarrow units params $INPUTS$ outputs alarms comms tm/log setup test end PT-MIN RINP2 PT-MAX The Minimum Point and Maximum Point parameters are only for 0-5V, 1-5V and 4-20mA inputs.
-Enter the value of the measured parameter that corresponds to the minimum input signal level.
+SET) ↓ $ ightarrow$ units params $\overline{\textbf{INPUTS}}$ outputs alarms comms tm/log setup test end PT-MIN PT-MAX FINP3 Enter the value of the measured parameter that corresponds to the minimum input signal level.
 The minimum point is commonly referred to as the base value.
 Enter the value of the measured parameter that corresponds to the maximum input signal level.
 The maximum point is the same as the base value (set at the minimum point) plus the span value.
-For example, if the source signal is 4mA for a pressure of 1.00 megaPascals, enter 1.00 as the minimum point.
-If the source signal is 20mA for a pressure of 5.00 megaPascals, enter 5.00 as the maximum point.
-EXCEPT DEFLT If Default Value On Exception is enabled, the instrument will use the default value for the analog input that raised the exception.
-This will allow calculations to continue, however the exception message will continue to be displayed until the error is rectified or the input type is set to DEFAULT in calibration set mode.
-Press ▲ or ▼ to select ENABLE or DISABLE.
+EXCEPT VALUE This option allows you to choose which value the instrument will use for the analog input that raised an exception.
+The exception message will continue to be displayed until the fault is rectified or the input type is set to DEFAULT in calibration set mode.
+Press or to select the value on exception as follows: NONE Value will be set to zero DEFAULT Value will be set to the default point if exists, otherwise zero BOUNDS Value will be set to the boundary limit (min or max point)